twobin/react-lazyload/README.md

 Type: Number/Array(Number) Default: 0

-Say if you want to preload a module even if it's 100px below the viewport (user have to scroll 100px more to see this module), you can set `offset` props to `100`.
-On the other hand, if you want to delay loading a module even if it's top edge has already appeared at viewport, set `offset` props to negative number will make it delay loading.
+Say if you want to preload a component even if it's 100px below the viewport (user have to scroll 100px more to see this component), you can set `offset` props to `100`.
+On the other hand, if you want to delay loading a component even if it's top edge has already appeared at viewport, set `offset` to negative number.

 If you provide this props with array like `[200, 200]`, it will set top edge offset and bottom edge offset respectively.